cookdown/easytune_overrides/Microsoft Unix Linux/README.md

 # Microsoft Unix/Linux Tuning
 This Tuning Pack covers the Microsoft Unix/Linux management pack (captured with version 6.1.7000.277 of the MP).

+This tuning pack was created by Shawn Williams, a member of the Technical Evangelist group from SquaredUp.
+Read more about Shawn from the SquaredUp Blog here https://squaredup.com/blog/meet-the-tech-evangelist-group/

 ## Levels
 The below levels are included in this Tuning Pack.
 There are not (currently) any custom levels in this tuning pack